scottefein/youve_got_mail/README.md

-youve_got_mail
+You've Got Mail!
 ==============

-SImple App that calls you and reads the subject of an email.
+Simple Sinatra App that calls you and reads the subject of an email.

+Details at blog.sefindustries.com